 Why Does Netflix Ban VPNs?

-For about two years now, Netflix has banned the usage of VPNs on its streaming service, preventing users from all around the world the option to safely and securely view content through an encrypted tunnel.
+For about two years now, Netflix has implented a VPN ban on its streaming service, preventing users from all around the world the option to safely and securely view content through an encrypted tunnel.
 But why does the streaming site do this, and is there any hope for a lift on the ban in the future?
 Read on in our guide to find out!

 Why Subscribers Want to Use VPNs With Netflix